vegaprotocol/token-frontend/README.md

   the vesting process & key dates.
 - [Introducing the VEGA token](https://blog.vega.xyz/introducing-the-vega-token-40dac090b5c1) - a blog about the VEGA token.
+- [The VEGA Token Listing & LP Incentives](https://blog.vega.xyz/unlocking-vega-coinlist-pro-uniswap-sushiswap-b1414750e358) - blog about the token and site
 - [vega.xyz](https://vega.xyz) - about Vega Protocol

 # License